AlainDeLong2k/Text-To-SQL/README.md

-# Text to SQL
+# Text To SQL

 ## Introduction

-Gemini App is a Streamlit application that allows users to ask questions in English and generates corresponding SQL commands to retrieve data from a SQLite database.
+Text To SQL is a Streamlit application that allows users to ask questions in English and generates corresponding SQL commands to retrieve data from a SQLite database.
 The application utilizes Google's Generative AI model to transform natural language questions into SQL commands, executing them to return the results.

 ## Features